Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Nothing to stabilize the pH in aquarium combined with no water changes

-• Low from the tap water source
+• Low or high from the tap water source

 • Distilled water